chriswfoster/TodaysDate/README.md

 Cron job completed on Mon May 14 14:00:00 CDT 2018, server backup complete.

 Cron job completed on Tue May 15 09:00:00 CDT 2018, server backup complete.

+Cron job completed on Tue May 15 14:00:00 CDT 2018, server backup complete.